opulencephp/docs/http-testing.md

   * Sets the server vars in the request

 <h4 id="mock-requests">Mock Requests</h4>
-If you want fine-grained control over your tests, you can pass in a `Request` object to `ApplicationTestCase::route()`:
+If you want fine-grained control over your tests, you can pass in a `Request` object to `IntegrationTestCase::route()`:

 ```php
 public function testPostingSomeData()